It’s time to check what software version your phone is running

 With each new version, Apple sometimes leaves behind some of its older devices, which remain on the previous version for the rest of their digital lives.
 This wasn’t the case with iOS 12, which ran on every device iOS 11 could run on, but it’s something to watch out for.

 To see if you’re up-to-date on iOS, open up Settings, then tap General and About.
 The current iOS version number will be listed under Software Version.
 You will get a notification when a new version of iOS is available, but if you want to check manually, tap General, then Software Update inside Settings.
-Keep the Automatic Updates option switched on if you want iOS to update itself overnight without prompting you each time.
+If you want iOS to automate the update process, tap Automatic Updates and make sure the Download iOS Updates toggle switch is on.
+When it is, you’ll also get the option to automatically Install iOS Updates.
+Activate this toggle switch and your phone will install updates overnight on its own, though it’ll still notify you before it installs them.